 [I was able to fill about three 3" wide self-sealing bags per box of chocolate.]

-This also ties in with the "Coprolite Depository" sign I created for our bathroom door. :D
+This also ties in with the "Coprolite Depository" (a.k.a. dinosaur poop dumping station, or restroom!) sign I created for our bathroom door. :D

 Dino-"mite" Party Favor Tags: